gbuckingham89/hacker-news-feed-alfred-workflow/README.md

-# Hacker News Feed Worflow for Alfred
+# Hacker News Feed Workflow for Alfred

 This simple workflow pulls the submissions from the current Hacker News homepage and displays them in Alfred (via keyword "hn") for quick and easy viewing.